-Stock-recruitment model used: XSA estimate of recruits at age 1 for intermediate year.
-RCT3 model. used for intermediate year +1.
+Stock-recruitment model used: The RCT3 model estimate is used for the intermediate year estimate of age 1 recruitment.

-For forecasting recruitment (age 1) intermediate year +2 used the 25th percentile over the whole time-series.
+For forecasting recruitment (age 1) in the subsequent two years, the 25th percentile over the whole time-series is used.
 The simple rounding of the result to the nearest integer and taking the value that corresponded to that rank of percentile.
 The rank of percentile was determined by the following equation: